Nine years ago, when I first started homeschooling, I felt a little bit like a duck. A duck without any water on its back.

 Homeschooling means being yourself.

-It means drinking wine and wobbling your tummy in the bathroom mirror.
-It means wondering if you can go another week before you book an appointment at the hairdressers and it means that you’ll become a whizz on google.
+It means wondering if you can go another week before you book an appointment at the hairdresser, and it means that you’ll become a whizz on Google.

 Homeschooling is being yourself.
 Knowing who you are.